madebits/madebits.github.io/r/linux-csman.md

 ## Introduction

 CSMan enables using `cryptsetup` conveniently to encrypt disk file containers or disk data partitions.
-CSMan cannot be used to encrypt live partitions.
+CSMan cannot be used (out of the box) to encrypt live partitions.
 The follow are some of the hard-coded settings of CSMan:

-* Uses `cryptsetup` in *plain* mode with 512 bit keys.
+* Uses `cryptsetup` in *plain* mode with 512 byte keys.
 * Supports only [EXT4](https://en.wikipedia.org/wiki/Ext4) volumes.
 * Uses two nested *dm-crypt* mappers: *aes-xts-plain64* and *twofish-cbc-essiv:sha256*.
 * Mounts for current user under: `$HOME/mnt/csm-*`.

+### How it Works

+CSMan use randomly generated 512 byte passwords (called **secret** in CSMan documentation) to with `cryptsetup` *plain* mode containers.
+The 512 byte passwords are stored in **secret files** encrypted with *AES* and protected with a user password (called **password** in CSMan documentation).
+The file encryption password is hashed using `argon2` before passed to AES tools (which do also their own hashing).
+To open a container both the secret file and password must be known.
+Similar to LUKS, one can use same password to protect more than one secret file, or protect secret in different files with different passwords (AES used is in CBC (`aes`) or CFB (`ccrypt`) mode, so using same password on same on different files containing same secret, leads to different binary files).
+On difference from LUKS, user is responsible to store secret files separately from containers (maybe in another container).

+### Terminology

+Some overlapping terms are used more that once and I had to be creative to distinguish them consistently:

+* **secret** - randomly generated (or user specified) 512 bytes (binary).
+Binary values are shown as *base64*.
+* **secret file** - file where secret is stored encrypted.
+* **password** - user password used to encrypt secret file.
+* **key file** - user password can contain additionally to a paraphrase one or more optional key files.
+Their header hashed content is added to the password.
+Order of specifying key files does not matter, but they have to be same files.
+* **session** - optional state stored as part of user session.
+There is by default no session, but it is possible to store passwords in named encrypted session slots in *tmpfs* and refer to them from there.
+* **session password** - an optional password used to protect contents stored in session.

 ## Installation